Salman-Sali/text-search/README.md

 UNDER DEVELOPMENT

 Currently will only function if:
-• all fields are "stored"
+  - all fields are "stored" \r
-• fields must be String or i32
+  - fields must be String or i32
-• refer example
+  - refer example

 ```rust
 fn main() {